-As an O visa nonimmigrant, the beneficiary may be admitted to the United States for the validity period of the petition up to 3 years.
+As an O visa nonimmigrant, the beneficiary may be admitted to the United States for the validity period of the petition up to three years.
 The beneficiary may be admitted to the United States for a period of up to 10 days before the petition validity period begins and up to 10 days after the validity period ends but the beneficiary may only engage in authorized employment during the validity period of the petition and not during the 10-day periods.
-There is no maximum overall time limit in which the O visa holder may remain in O status as there are for some other temporary visa categories but extension requests must be file timely if an O visa holder intends to remain inside the United States in O visa status.
+There is no maximum overall time limit in which the O visa holder may remain in O status as there are for some other temporary visa categories, but extension requests must be file timely if an O visa holder intends to remain inside the United States in O visa status.

 EXTENSION OF STAY

 The petitioner has to request an extension of stay to continue or complete the same event or activity.
-If an extension of stay is filed by a new employer or by the same employer but for a new position, the beneficiary may be granted an extension up to 3 years.
+If an extension of stay is filed by a new employer or by the same employer but for a new position, the beneficiary may be granted an extension up to three years.
 Beneficiaries are never guaranteed that they will be granted visas or extensions for the maximum time permitted by law.